erazemkos/cnc-project/readme.md

 5. In a real project, test files would be in a separate folder.
 Also constants could be in a `common` folder or something like that.
 But this app is a bit too small for common objects I believe.

+6. I didn't use PowerBI for visualization as I didn't really find a need for it.
+I don't know if that was part of the test or just a suggestion, so I included the `data_export_for_visualization.py` script which exports two samples to csv files, which I believe can be used in PowerBI.